AryawanWijaya/webvital-metric-selenium/README.md

 ## Dependencies

-On this project I used TestNG framework that combined with playwright, this is the detail of dependencies that I used:
+On this project I used TestNG framework that combined with selenium java, this is the detail of dependencies that I used:

 - TestNG 7.11.0
 - Selenium Java 4.28.1